nestybox/sysbox-ee/README.md

 system-level software that does not run in a regular Docker container.

 For system-level software, we currently only support running Docker inside the system container.
+This allows you to build and run Docker application containers inside the system container, just as you would on a physical host or in a VM.
+It's useful in CI/CD pipelines where the need for a container to build another container arises often.

 See [here](docs/usage.md#running-software-inside-the-system-container) for more info on this.

 ## Integration with Container Managers